Azure/azure-cli-extensions/src/aosm/README.md

 Get help on command arguments

 `az aosm -h`
-`az aosm definition -h`
+`az aosm nfd -h`
-`az aosm definition build -h`
+`az aosm nfd build -h`
 etc...

-All these commands take a `--definition-type` argument of `vnf`, `cnf` or `nsd`
+All these commands take a `--definition-type` argument of `vnf` or `cnf`

 Create an example config file for building a definition

-`az aosm definition generate-config`
+`az aosm nfd generate-config`

 This will output a file called `input.json` which must be filled in.
 Once the config file has been filled in the following commands can be run.

-Build a definition locally
+Build an nfd definition locally

-`az aosm definition build --config-file input.json`
+`az aosm nfd build --config-file input.json`

 Build and publish a definition

-`az aosm definition build --config-file input.json --publish`
+`az aosm nfd build --config-file input.json --publish`

 Publish a pre-built definition

-`az aosm definition publish --config-file input.json`
+`az aosm nfd publish --config-file input.json`

 Delete a published definition

-`az aosm definition delete --config-file input.json`
+`az aosm nfd delete --config-file input.json`

 Delete a published definition and the publisher, artifact stores and NFD group

-`az aosm definition delete --config-file input.json --clean`
+`az aosm nfd delete --config-file input.json --clean`

+Coming soon:

+`az aosm nsd build` and further nsd commands.